sourcegraph/about/content/blogposts/2022/integrations-update.md

 ---
-title: A new model for Sourcegraph integrations
+title: "A new model for Sourcegraph integrations"
-description: Sourcegraph is making updates to our integrations and extensions with the upcoming September release of Sourcegraph 4.0.
+description: "Sourcegraph is making updates to our integrations and extensions with the upcoming September release of Sourcegraph 4.0."
   - name: Ryan Scott
     url:
 publishDate: 2022-08-16 T18:00+02:00